The BEGINNING Evidence

 2) Time itself – had a beginning.

-3) Space and time began together in what physicists call the space-time fabric.
+3) Space and time began together in what physicists call the fabric of space-time.

-4-5) There was nothing, meaning not anything at all, then a very small, very dense, very hot universe, which was too small to observe and would not permit light to be released until later.
+4-5) There was nothing, meaning not anything at all of nature or what we are familiar with, then a very small, very dense, very hot universe, which was too small to observe and would not permit light to be released until later.

-8) The cause will be covered in the next section, and is the best part.
+7) The cause will be covered in The BIGGER CAUSE blog, and is the best part.

 WHAT THE BIBLE KNEW